 The simple answer is that Jael was strong and skilled.
 In biblical times, women were responsible for all the elements of repairing and pitching tents.
 That required skillful use of a mallet and tent peg.
 In short, Jael wasn’t going to miss.

-The text in Judges 5 is very explicit with Jael’s efficiency in killing Sisera.
+The text in Judges 5 is very explicit about Jael’s efficiency in killing Sisera.
 It was effective, but it was also violent and gory.

 24 “Most blessed of women be Jael, the wife of Heber the Kenite, of tent-dwelling women most blessed.
 25 He asked for water and she gave him milk; she brought him curds in a noble’s bowl.
 26 She sent her hand to the tent peg and her right hand to the workmen’s mallet; she struck Sisera; she crushed his head; she shattered and pierced his temple.
 27 Between her feet he sank, he fell, he lay still; between her feet he sank, he fell; where he sank, there he fell–dead.Judges 5:24-27